Extend play time over five minutes–You can do it, but should you?

-Our 20-minute “Battery Down” forced break is a feature not a bug!
 Slamming through these facts at the rate of 3 seconds apiece (or less as they go faster) is very INTENSE.
 Students will do this game for a couple of hours at a time if you let them.
 But, here’s the problem.
 They will only do it for a couple of days, and then they will just wear out.
 They just won’t want to do it anymore.
-We don’t want them to lose their enthusiasm, so…….
+We don’t want them to lose their enthusiasm, so……. we don’t let them continue for more than ten minutes.

-After five minutes of play, up comes this screen (to the left).
+After completing a session, if they try to log back on too soon they get this “Battery Down” screen.
+This is a feature not a bug!
 We say the battery is down and will need at least 20 minutes to “recharge.”
 The countdown timer shows the amount of time left until the student’s break is over.
 The student has to take at least a 20 minute break.
-We want them to do a little practice a couple of times a day, but spaced out over a month or two.
-The it takes for them to get through an operation, (the longer this is spaced out) the longer they will retain the information.
+We want them to do a little practice a couple of times a day, but spaced out over several weeks to complete a learning track (an operation).
+The longer the time it takes for them to get through a learning track, (the longer this is spaced out) the longer they will retain the information.
 And they need to know these facts for a lifetime!
 So a little bit each day is far better than sitting down for long periods of time until they are sick of it.

 We purposely planned for your students to end a session anxious to play again.